nalgeon/sqlean/docs/fuzzy.md

-# fuzzy: Fuzzy string matching and phonetics in SQLite
+# fuzzy: Fuzzy String Matching and Phonetics in SQLite

 Fuzzy-matching helpers: